Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     > Jenkins has a vast ecosystem with a strong and active open source community users contributing hundreds of useful plugins.
 While configuring Jenkins, choose between installing the most commonly used plugins or selected plugins.

-1. The Maven plugin is also required for the lab but will be installed later.
-Click on the **Install suggested plugins** option to initiate the configuration.
+1. Select **Install suggested plugins**  to initiate the configuration with default plugins.
+We will install other plugins such as Maven, Azure DevOps manually later.

       <img class="myImg" src="images/customizejenkins-plugins.png" alt="Customize Jenkins Plugins"/>

 1. To work with Jenkins, a new `Admin` user needs to be created.
-Provide the *User name*, *Password*, *Full name* and *Email address* in the **Getting Started** screen and then click on the **Save and Finish** button.
+Provide the *User name*, *Password*, *Full name* and *Email address* in the **Getting Started** screen and then select the **Save and Finish** button.

     <img class="myImg" src="images/firstadminuser.png" alt="Create Admin User for Jenkins"/>

-1. Jenkins will now be ready for use.
-Click on the **Start using Jenkins** button to start using it.
+1. Jenkins is now ready for use.
+Select **Start using Jenkins** to start using it.

     <img class="myImg" src="images/jenkinsready.png" alt="Jenkins Ready"/>